 You also need to consider what will happen if you sustain an injury, as non-medical therapists may not be able to cope with follow-up and care.

 "Patients who've sustained an injury and returned to the clinic are often told it will 'get better by itself'," says Gupta.
 "And it won't get better by itself.
 It needs to be treated, often with medicine, which requires writing a script.
 And these people aren't doctors.
 They can't write a script.
 And even if they could, they wouldn't necessarily know what script to write."

 Another issue is the rise in commercial establishments over clinical ones, and laser operators being able to call themselves a 'laser specialist' or 'skin specialist' when they're not accredited.

-Personal injuries lawyer Kate Avery from Kare Lawyers in Brisbane has dealt with claims arising from laser treatment injuries, and believes the line between the business model and the medical model in cosmetic beauty services is becoming increasingly blurred.
+Personal injuries lawyer Kate Avery from Kare Lawyers in Brisbane has dealt with claims arising from laser treatment injuries.
+She believes the line between the business model and the medical model in cosmetic beauty services is becoming increasingly blurred.